Peace With Justice Grant Program

 Preference will be given first to Peace with Justice ministries done through the local United Methodist Church, followed by institutions of or related to the UMC.
 There will be given preference also to to first-time requests and to those including an advocacy component in their program/project.
 The proposed program or project must be relevant to changing systemic issues of injustice.
 The PwJ Grant is not intended for charity ministries, but for ministries that seek to change or address the root problems.
 Examples of possible projects are the following, but not limited to: Advocacy Projects, Raising Awareness of Issues of Injustice, Prison/Jail Ministries, Gambling Concerns, etc.

-Applications are available online now and must be received for consideration no later than Labor Day (first Monday of September) of each calendar year.
+Applications are available online now and must be received for consideration no later than October 15 of each calendar year.
 The maximum grant amount is two thousand dollars ($2000).

 The Peace with Justice Coordinator and subcommittee will review the applications to verify that it meets all the requirements.
 If additional information is needed, the applicant will be contacted.

-Please direct all questions to Allison Curts, Associate Director Mission and Advocacy firstname.lastname@example.org or call (317) 924-1321.
+Please direct all questions to Tom Heaton, Associate Director of Mission and Justice Ministries, at firstname.lastname@example.org or call (317) 924-1321.